TablesΒΆ

 The first line creates the widget.
 The second and third lines determine the size of the table.
 The fourth line adds it to the layout.

-To add (non-editable) labels to the table the following code is needed:
+To add (non-editable) labels to the table, we first need the following imports at the top of the file:

 row = 0